Table of Contents

 Resources for Family and Friends

-Coaching Into Care – This VA program provides guidance for helping family members encourage their Veterans to get on a better track.
-Free, confidential assistance is available by calling 1-888-823-7458 or emailing CoachingIntoCare@va.gov. http://www.mirecc.va.gov/coaching/
+- Coaching Into Care – This VA program provides guidance for helping family members encourage their Veterans to get on a better track.
+Free, confidential assistance is available by calling 1-888-823-7458 or emailing CoachingIntoCare@va.gov.

-National Center for PTSD: Help for Family and Friends – The National Center for PTSD provides information about the effects of Veterans’ trauma on their families, children, relationships, and communities, as well as resources and support to help Veterans and their family members and friends to respond and cope with those effects. https://www.ptsd.va.gov/public/family/resources_family_friends.asp
+- National Center for PTSD: Help for Family and Friends – The National Center for PTSD provides information about the effects of Veterans’ trauma on their families, children, relationships, and communities, as well as resources and support to help Veterans and their family members and friends to respond and cope with those effects.

-Be sure to check off the "Claims and Appeals" box to maximize your compensation and benefits for yourself and your loved ones.
+Also, check out the Claims and Appeals topic to maximize compensation and benefits for yourself AND your loved ones.